dfebs/nvim-config/README.md

 ## Todo
 - [ ] Find the equivalent for javascript debug terminal.
 See article [here](https://www.darricheng.com/posts/setting-up-nodejs-debugging-in-neovim/) and video [here](https://www.youtube.com/watch?v=CVCBHHFXWNE&t=438s)
-- [ ] Figure out why tab misbehaves on newlines in erb files
+- [ ] [ERB] Figure out why tab misbehaves on newlines
+- [ ] [ERB] Make html.erb files more accessible with snippets and html lsp
-- [ ] Figure out how to have neovim auto include end curly brackets in JS
+- [ ] [JS] Figure out how to have neovim auto include end curly brackets
+- [ ] [JS] Figure out how to have autocomplete suggestions for variables that are in the same file.
 - [ ] See if there's plugins for handling git conflicts
 - [ ] Figure out how to get telescope to NOT ignore dotfiles but still ignore gitignore stuff
 - [ ] Worth eventually doing the `:Tutor` thing.
 Might learn some extra stuff.
 - [ ] Look into plugins that do code collapsing
 - [ ] Spellchecking
 - [ ] Undo history
-- [ ] (non-neovim) Look into the ranger command line tool
-- [ ] Make html.erb files more accessible with snippets and html lsp

 ## Completed todo items
 - [x] Learn how to use [luasnip](https://github.com/L3MON4D3/LuaSnip) to add snippets